mlungiseleli-notshokovu/Investigating-TMDb-Movies-Data/README.md

+# Udacity's Data Analyst Nanodegree Program
-# Investigating-TMDb-Movies-data - Wrangling & Analysis
+# Investigating the TMDbMovies Data - Wrangling & Analysis

 ## **About the project**
 In this project, I have to choose any one Dataset for investigation out of 4.